EspejoLuis/quantlib-multilang/docs/devlogs/devlog_07_25.md

                 - g++ -std=c++17 Date.cpp DateExample.cpp -o test_date
                 - ./test_date

-NEXT: create a proper test (Which tests are used in Quantlib ?)

 ## 24 July 2025 - Day #5: Idea + C# Date Implementation

 Had crazy idea to add also Rust.
 Maybe it is too much ?
 I'll do it anyway: